luminous-foundation/Rainbow/spec.md

 [ ] 0x6D-6E     INST    [name/var]  [var]
 Instantiate a struct with default values

-[ ] 0x6F-72     MOD     [imm/var]   [imm/var]   [var]
+[x] 0x6F-72     MOD     [imm/var]   [imm/var]   [var]
 Perform modulus on two values and store in a variable
 ```

 0xXX-0xYY - instruction opcode range
-counted up by argument type (TODO: qualify this better)
+Counted up by argument type (TODO: qualify this better)

 [...]     - argument
-these arguments are required
+These arguments are required

 {...}     - optional argument
-these arguments are not required
+These arguments are not required

 *var      - specifies a dynamically named variable is supported
-the argument you pass in is either a statically named var that contains the value you are trying to move,
+The argument you pass in is either a statically named var that contains the value you are trying to move,
 or a variable that contains the name of the variable you want to move